 ‘K’ is for Kalutara : From the evidence collected so far it seems that the De Fonsekas and one branch of the D’Anderado family settled in Kalutara North, while the Lowe, De Rowel, Thamel and Tissera families settled in an around Kammala, an area stretching from Negombo to Chilaw, but were mostly concentrated around Marawila,

-The Whist Bungalow: With a documented existence of over 200 years, the “Whist Bungalow” at Mutwal, is a property steeped in history.
+With a documented existence of over 200 years, the “Whist Bungalow” at Mutwal, is a property steeped in history.
 It was one of the best-known residences of the British period, and is featured in the writings of such greats as Haeckel, Tenennt and Cordinor.
-The neighboring bungalow – and perhaps the only
+The neighboring bungalow – and perhaps the only other residence of

 Donald Friend 1915-89 Donald Friend, who is often referred to as “the great wine of Australian Art”, was born in Sydney on 6th February 1915.
 He studied with Dattilo Rubbo at the Royal Art Society of New South Wales in 1934 and under Bernard Meninsky and Mark Gertler at the Westminster School of Art, London.

-‘His fine natural taste led him to choose for his house a site of almost unequaled beauty ….. a perfect little Miramar’ Ernst Haeckel – ‘A Visit to Ceylon’, with reference to Captain Bailey and Closenberg.
-“Closenberg” lies to the south of the Galle Town, in a peninsula jutting out into the Galle Bay.
-It
+‘His fine natural taste led him to choose for his house a site of almost unequaled beauty ….. a perfect little Miramar’ Ernst Haeckel – ‘A Visit to Ceylon’ “Closenberg” lies to the south of the Galle Town, in a peninsula jutting out into the Galle Bay.
+It is found just beyond the Galle Town

 Dr. Srilal Fernando In these days of instant communication it is difficult to conceive the difficulties that existed 200 years ago.
 When a letter was mailed to Europe, a response could with some luck be expected one year later.
 The sailing ships carrying the mail would have to sail around the Cape of Good Hope

-Mackinnon Mackenzie & Company of Ceylon and the P&O Company Mackinnon Mackenzie and Company of Ceylon Limited dates back to the early years of the century and has a proud history of association with the British India Steamship Company (BI) and the Peninsular and Oriental Steamship Company (P&O).
-The Telescope used by the manger a
+Mackinnon Mackenzie and Company of Ceylon Limited dates back to the early years of the century and has a proud history of association with the British India Steamship Company (BI) and the Peninsular and Oriental Steamship Company (P&O).
+The Telescope used by the manger a century ago to observe the company vessels steaming in and

 By the late fifteenth century, Portugal, which had already established its dominance as a maritime power in the Atlantic, was exploring new waters.
 In 1497 Vasco da Gama sailed around the Cape of Good Hope and discovered an ocean route connecting Europe with India, thus inaugurating a new era of maritime supremacy for Portugal.
 The